ZoltanTheDM/Choosy/README.md

 The Builder is for creating an item's choices.
 A new button in the items directory tab that opens a dialog.

 Drag the item you want to add a choice to into the box.
-Now drag choices into the new boxes.
-You can have as many choices as you want.
-Each choice will, when chosen, add a different set of items.
+Then drag items to be gained or macro to be run when a choice is made.
+There can be any number of items gained and macros run per choice.

 Export the item with pushing the button.
 (TODO do this with a drag) This will create a *new* item with Choosy flags.